rse/stmux/README.md

   Wait after last finished command and do not shutdown automatically.
 - `-a <activator>`, `--activator <activator>`<br/>
   Use `CTRL+<activator>` as the prefix to special commands.
+  The default activator character is `a`.
 - `-t <title>`, `--title <title>`<br/>
   Set title on terminal.
+The default title is `stmux`.
 - `-f <file>`, `--file <file>`<br/>
   Read specification from configuration file.
+The default is to use the specification in the command line arguments.

 The following grammar describes the specification: